-3.5 Carryover Credit
+3.5 Carryover credit

-Adjusters who have completed more than eight (8) CE credits in one Licence Period may carry the excess credits over into the next Licence Period.
+Level 1, Level 2, and Level 3 Adjusters who have completed more than eight (8) CE credits in one Licence Period may carry the excess credits over into the next Licence Period.
 A maximum of eight (8) CE credits may be carried over into the next Licence Period.